-Michelle McMahon works as an actor, director and theatre maker.
+Michelle McMahon works as an actor, director, theatre maker and voice artist.

-She is experienced in creating and directing theatre made to immerse audiences; stories that challenge people to play an active part.
+She is experienced in devising and directing theatre made to immerse audiences; stories that challenge people to play a part.
 An associate artist with interactive theatre makers Coney, she takes great pride in collaborating with other artists and practitioners to build original, nuanced worlds that are exciting to play in, create dialogue or inspire change.

 Recent collaborations in theatre include: co-director and co-maker on HOW WE SAVE THE WORLD (a decision-making adventure through key moments in the Earth’s history); director on THE MOON UNDER WATER (a live literature show by poet Andrew James Brown); co-director and co-maker on YOUR CONNECTION IS NOT PRIVATE (Coney for Free Word Centre and Camden People's Theatre); creative and performer on INHABITANCE (by Peter Dunne, based on an original idea created with Peter, Project Arts Centre, Dublin).
 She co-created, co-directed and performed in REPLY TO PO BOX 49, exploring how we've advertised for love through the decades.
 For the 2016 Bram Stoker Festival, she wrote, directed and performed in the sell out production NIGHTMARE PLANTS created for the Victorian glasshouses at The National Botanic Gardens of Ireland.

 Drawing on a research-led practice, she also designs and facilitates workshops and experiences to explore, gather insight and solve problems in a creative way.
 As a 2017 Dublin Culture Connect's 'Engage the City' artist, she worked with The Theatrical Cavaliers to explore a community built around cricket and play.